deepinv/deepinv/docs/source/deepinv.optim.rst

 where :math:`x` is a variable converging to the solution of the minimisation problem, and :math:`z` is an additional variable that may be required in the computation of the fixed point operator.
-The implementation of the fixed point algorithm in :meth:`deepinv.optim`, following standard optimisation theory, is split in two steps:
+The implementation of the fixed point algorithm in ``deepinv.optim``, following standard optimisation theory, is split in two steps:

 .. math::